DDeShon/react-budget-tracker/README.md

-Budget tracking app created with React and JavaScript.
+This is a budget tracking app created with React and JavaScript.
+It allows the user to add labeled budgets with a max limit.
+It then allows the user to add expenses to the budgets and tracks how close to the max spending limit the user is.